teammixture/Neil-Blog/README.md

 # Blog [neilkinnish.com](http://neilkinnish.com)

-I'm currently migrating my blog from Tumblr to Mixture and the new collections feature.
-This is currently a work in progress project that I'm pushing chnages to daily.
+Migrated my blog from Tumblr to Mixture (using the [collections](http://docs.mixture.io/collections) feature).

-### Notes:
+### Notes

-1. In this project I have set "useNodeSass" to true as I am only using basic Sass functionality and it means the project benefits from instant compilation, you can set this to false and use the standard process if you wish.
+1. In this project I am using Sass, but I have set "useNodeSass" to true as I am only using basic Sass functionality and it means the project benefits from instant compilation, you can set this to false and use the standard process if you wish.
-2. The project uses js for paging (load more), but if you disable this standard paging is implemented.
+2. The project uses js for paging (load more), but if you disable this then standard paging is implemented.

+### Migration script

-3. I put together a quick script to migrate my Tumblr blog to the correct Mixture format - [you can get that from Github](https://github.com/teammixture/tumblr-mixture).
+I put together a quick script to migrate my Tumblr blog to the correct Mixture format - [you can get it from Github](https://github.com/teammixture/tumblr-mixture).